What Are Meme Stocks?

 This one is a little more obvious and it’s the pickup in volume.

-There is the obvious climactic volume which jumps off the chart, but there was a slight pickup in late January, which was another indicator that the smart money was starting to cash in profits before the start of spring break.
+There is the obvious climactic volume which jumps off the chart, but there was a slight pickup in late January, which was another indicator that the smart money was starting to cash in profits before the start of the correction.

-It's safe to say bands is probably one of the most popular technical indicators in any trading platform.
+It’s safe to say Bollinger Bands is probably one of the most popular technical indicators in any trading platform.

-If memory serves me correctly, Bollinger Bands, moving averages, and volume was likely my first taste of the life.
+If memory serves me correctly, Bollinger Bands, moving averages, and volume were my first indicators as a beginner trader.

-So, how did I end up abandoning the bands?
+So, why did I end up abandoning the bands?

-Therefore, the more signals on the chart, the more likely I am to act in response to said signal.
+Therefore, the more signals on the chart, the more likely I am to act in response to a signal.
 This is where the bands expose my trading flaw.

 For example, if a stock explodes above the bands, what do you think is running through my mind?
 You guessed right, sell!